 Naming is one of the hardest things in software engineering, but that doesn’t mean we should give up.
 When performing a review, look for opportunities to improve the names of variables, constants, class fields and properties, methods, classes, and so on.

 Sometimes, the code is trying to be clever with the naming by picking fancier names than what’s needed.
-For instance, I often see people creating interfaces to abstract access to the system clock so they can unit test code that makes use of time.
-Fair enough, but then they name this abstraction “ITimeProvider,” or something like that, when in the real world there’s already an object that provides the time: a clock!
+A good example is creating interfaces to abstract access to the system clock so they can unit test code that makes use of time.
+Fair enough, but then they name this abstraction “iTimeProvider,” or something like that, when in the real world there’s already an object that provides the time: a clock!

-With the help of a patient, creative, and empathetic reviewer, engineers can certainly find names that are creative yet simple and adhere to the language used by the rest of business.
+With the help of a patient, creative, and empathetic reviewer, engineers can find names that are creative yet simple and adhere to the language used by the rest of the business.

 6. Look for Possible Performance Improvements